Yariandres/personal-site/src/pages/2020-02-20-post-three/index.md

   </h3>

   <p class="paragraph">
      The reason behind the query.
-Search intent today is more important is more important today than ever you will want to match the type, angle of your top competitors pages – Introducing the three C’s!
+Search intent today is more important today than ever, you will want to match the type, angle of your top competitors pages – Introducing the three C’s!
   </p>

   <h3 class=" margin-bottom-small margin-top-small">